binfalse/binfalse.de/_posts/2009-08-19-ssh-authentication-via-public-key.md

-All that it does is appending the contents of your public key to the  `$HOME/.ssh/authorized_keys`  file of the user on the remote system.
-So if you don't have this tool, you can do it by hand.
+All that it does is appending the contents of your public key to the  `$HOME/.ssh/authorized_keys`  file of the user on the remote system (here remote is `192.168.0.111`).
+If you don't have the `ssh-copy-id` tool, you can do it manually but copying the contents of `id_rsa.pub` to the `authorized_keys` file of the remote user..

-At the next login I don't have to provide the password to the remote account, I need only the passphrase for the private key:
+At the next login I don't have to provide the password to the remote account, I only need the passphrase for the private key: